 You must have liability coverage for each full-time employee for every day they are on the job.
 Failing to carry this insurance could incur a fine of up to £2,500 per day.

 Be sure to give your insurance company an accurate employee count when buying or renewing liability insurance- casual, part-time, and seasonal workers do count as staff so you must make sure your policy also covers them.
 However, you can omit immediate family who work for you as (for insurance purposes) they do not count as employees.

 Sometimes employees who have already left your company have legitimate claims.
 This is so because it can take many weeks or months for some diseases and disorders to produce symptoms.

 In rarer cases, a physical injury like Carpal Tunnel Syndrome might not show symptoms until just after the employee has left the company.
 If the condition in question could be connected with the former employee's work, they may have a valid claim.

 Employer liability insurance helps protect you from these delayed claims.

-From public liability insurance to employers' liability, professional indemnity to additional tool cover and personal accident cover, we offer a wide range of insurance options to protect you and your business, find out more by heading to our insurance cover types section.
+From public liability insurance to employer's liability, professional indemnity to additional tool cover, we offer a wide range of insurance options to protect you and your business, find out more by heading to our insurance cover types section.
 If you still have more questions, head to our business insurance FAQs section or give us a call and one of our advisors will be happy to help.